gkirat20/Chinook---Online-Learning-Platform/SAM/README.md

-test # Amazon API Gateway REST API to Amazon DynamoDB
+# Amazon API Gateway REST API to Amazon DynamoDB

 This pattern creates an Amazon API Gateway REST API that integrates with an Amazon DynamoDB table.